ChrisW-priv/PersonalVault/notes/AND gate.md

 ---
-categories:
-- zettelkasten
+title: AND gate
+description: An AND gate is a basic digital logic gate that implements logical conjunction
 date: 2025-02-14
-description: An AND gate is a basic digital logic gate that implements logical conjunction – it outputs true only if both of its inputs are true.
 tags:
   - null
-title: AND gate
+categories:
+  - zettelkasten
 ---

 **Question:** What is an AND gate?